FrenzY8/node-quiz/README.md

 # node-quiz
-simple quiz in console with nodejs used Readline!
+simple quiz in console with nodejs used Readline! ( Begginer Only! )